brian6466/CS4337-Project-Group9/README.md

 # CS4337-Project-Group9

 This application is based on Medium, focusing on providing a platform for users to create, share, manage, and comment on articles.
 They can also follow authors to keep up-to-date with their articles.
 The project follows Spring Boot microservice architecture and aims to provide scalability and modularity, allowing for independent development and testing.
+We are using a microservice architecture where we have separated our comments and blog posting functionalities into the ContentApi microservice.
+We have also separated our user creation and following functionalities into the UserApi Microservice.
+We plan to add a third microservice called the AuthApi where all of our JWT authentication functionality will be placed.

 **Local Run**